atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

  - Message: 0/3 nodes are available: 1 Insufficient cpu, 2 node(s) didn't match Pod's node affinity/selector. preemption: 0/3 nodes are available: 1 No preemption victims found for incoming pod, 2 Preemption is not helpful for scheduling..
 ```

-The rationale behind the note: "2 node(s) didn't match Pod's node affinity/selector" is similar to the previous exercises - neither node1 nor node3 match our node selectors.
+The rationale behind the note: "*2 node(s) didn't match Pod's node affinity/selector*" is similar to the previous exercises - neither node1 nor node3 match our node selectors.

-But the part of the message unique to this exercise is: "1 Insufficient cpu," implying 1 node, node2, does not have enough cpu to run the pod in question.
+But the part of the message unique to this exercise is: "**1 Insufficient cpu**," meaning node2 does not have enough cpu to run the pod in question.

-Recall that each of our nodes are 4x16 CPU/RAM, but we must keep in mind *allocatable resources.* Simply put, nodes in a Kubernetes cluster cannot allocate all resources (4x16 CPU/RAM in this case) solely to pods.
+Recall that each of our nodes have 4x16 CPU/RAM, but we must keep in mind *allocatable resources.* Simply put, nodes in a Kubernetes cluster cannot allocate all resources (4x16 CPU/RAM in this case) solely to pods.
 Allocatable resources refer to the amount of CPU/RAM left for pods after system resources.
 The amount of allocatable CPU on your node may differ slightly based on a number of factors, which is why you may see more or less than 5 running pods.

 Ultimately, node2 should not be able to accommodate all pods in the deployment at this stage.

-Often times we're not thinking of all of this as we're writing our pod specs.
-We're thinking about our application and the resources that it needs.
+We're likely not thinking of all of this as we're writing our pod specs.
+We're thinking about our application and the resources it needs.
 We've probably run some extensive testing on our application and know what it needs and how it performs.
-And perhaps we know that our application will perform better on node2 (or other nodes in the cluster matching our node selector) as we know that higher performing nodes with the latest processors are labeled as such.
+And perhaps we know that our application will perform better on node2 (or other nodes in the cluster that also match our node selector) as higher performing nodes with the latest processors are labeled as such (in this fictitious scenario).

 In most common use cases, leaving 3 of 8 pods in a pending state is not ideal.
 This could leave our application in an underperforming state.
 So what options do we have?

 One option is to spin up another node that matches our node selector, or replace node2 with a larger node.
-But maybe our operations team isn't able to accommodate these requests at the moment - let's suppose this isn't a production application where we could justify the additional compute.
-Let's say we're rigorously developing and testing a new application, and our software tests run in our Kubernetes cluster.
+But maybe our operations team isn't able to accommodate these requests at the moment - let's suppose this isn't a production application where we could justify the additional compute resources.
+Let's say we're rigorously developing and testing a new application, and our application and software tests run in our Kubernetes cluster.

 We know that neither of the other two nodes are tainted, so there's no need to add a toleration to enable our pods to run on those nodes.

 We can't simply add an additional node selector label.
-Let's assume for a moment that we tried this, and that our new (trimmed) spec looked like this:
+Let's assume for a moment that we tried this, and that our new spec looked like this (trimmed below):

 ```yaml
     spec: